 Check your traps as often as possible—preferably twice a day.
-If you snag a racoon, you don’t want to add to its stress by leaving the animal stranded in the trap longer than it has to be.
-There is also the possibility of trapping a non-target animal like your neighbor’s dog, making frequent checks even more important.
+If you snag a raccoon, you don’t want to add to its stress by leaving the animal stranded in the trap longer than it has to be.
+There is also the possibility of trapping a non-target animal like your neighbour’s dog, making frequent checks even more important.
 Raccoons will usually be captured during the night, so inspect your trap first thing in the morning.

 When you trap the raccoon

-Once you’ve caught the racoon, take extra precaution when handing the cage.
+Once you’ve caught the raccoon, take extra precaution when handling the cage.
 Raccoons have sharp claws and teeth, and they’re not afraid to use them, especially when they are frightened.
 Wearing thick clothing and gloves will help protect you from scratches and bites.
-Place a blanket over the cage to help keep the racoon calm during the relocation process.
+Place a blanket over the cage to help keep the raccoon calm during the relocation process.
 If you are not sure where to release the animal, contact your local pest control provider.
 Just a side note here, the neighbour trapped raccoons this summer in the porch attic and drove them up the mountainside.
 Not 10 days later and the raccoons were back.
 Choose wisely and relocate your animal much farther than you would initially expect to rid your home of this creature

 How to Prevent raccoons from returning

 Now that you’ve finally gotten rid of the racoon, it’s important to take steps to prevent more from coming back.
 After all, the best way to deal with a racoon problem is to stop it from happening in the first place.
 Here are a few tips to help drive off these masked bandits:

 - Raccoons will eat anything—and we do mean anything.
 Being omnivorous, they will dig into your dumpsters and trash bins, looking for whatever fruit, veggies, and meat they can get their dexterous little digits on.
 So, make sure that your garbage lids are tightly secured.